ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/relay.md

 }
 ```

-When wanting to place the `Node` functionality in an extension type, it is important to keep in mind that the `[Node]` attribute needs to be defined on the class extending the original type.
+When placing the `Node` functionality in an extension type, it is important to keep in mind that the `[Node]` attribute needs to be defined on the class extending the original type.

 ```csharp
 [Node]